 In the last 10 years, TCU is tied at 11th rank for FBS record.
 They have played 11 out of the 14 teams listed, including victories over Boise St, Clemson, Oklahoma, Oklahoma State, Stanford, Wisconsin (Rose Bowl), and Oregon (Alamo Bowl).
 Losses were to Ohio State, LSU, Boise State (Fiesta Bowl), Oklahoma, OK State, Georgia (Liberty Bowl) and Michigan State (Buffalo Wild Wings Bowl).
 They have not played Alabama, App State, and Florida St. That's a good resume, 11th best in the country.

 In addition, they continue to put a top-tier FBS Power 5 team on their non-conference schedule unlike many P5 teams these days.
-We have played Virginia, Northwestern, BYU, Louisville, Oregon State, Minnesota, and Purdue.
-We also have a storied cross-town rival game at SMU every year; in 2021 it will be the 100th meeting of the two teams.
+We have played Virginia, Northwestern, BYU, Louisville, Oregon State, Minnesota, Purdue, and Cal.
+We also have a storied cross-town rival game with SMU every year - 2021 was the 100th meeting of the two teams.

 Best Program in the Storied State of Texas

-I'm not making this up, since Gary Patterson has been the head coach, TCU is on top and levels above the other great teams in the state.
-Look at the stats below.
+I'm not making this up, during Gary Patterson's time as head coach, TCU is on top and levels above the other storied teams in the state.

 Final AP Poll Status History

 Per the SID at TCU, since 2008, here are stats for final AP Top 10 rankings.
 As you can see, TCU is tied with 6 which is one less than the top five Division I programs in the state.

 TCU - 6 times

 Texas - 3 times